Fr0zenCrane/UniCoT/technical_report.md

 ---

+## Methods
-## Key Insight
+### Key Observation

-A major challenge in Uni-CoT learning is the heightened complexity introduced by visual reasoning.
-Each reasoning step involves not only generating explanatory text but also synthesizing a corresponding image.
-Producing a high-quality image via VAE consumes approximately 4,096 tokens, with an additional 4,900 tokens required for ViT-based representation, totaling nearly 9,000 tokens per step.
-This is a significant increase compared to the 512–1,024 tokens typically needed for text-only reasoning, substantially raising the cost of both training and inference.
-Consequently, when the reasoning chain grows with multiple image-text pairs, the model struggles to converge and generalize effectively, limiting its performance on multimodal tasks.
+We adapt the unified Bagel-7B-MoT model to perform joint text and image generation in support of UniCoT-style multimodal reasoning.
+As a first step, we fine-tune the model using its native interleaved text-image training paradigm.
+While this naïve adaptation enables the model to learn basic UniCoT behaviors, we observe significant challenges when scaling to complex reasoning chains involving multiple image-text steps.
+A primary bottleneck lies in the elevated complexity introduced by visual reasoning.
+Unlike text-only reasoning, where each step typically consumes 512–1,024 tokens, UniCoT requires generating both a reasoning text and a corresponding image per step.
+Synthesising Image via VAE-based representation consumes ~4,096 tokens, and encoding the image with a ViT-based representation for understanding incurs an additional ~4,900 tokens, resulting in nearly 9,000 tokens per reasoning step.
+This substantial overhead significantly increases the computational cost of training and inference.
+As the reasoning chain grows, the model struggles to converge and generalize, ultimately limiting its performance on complex multimodal tasks.

 <p align="center">
   <img src="assets/motivation.png" width="900"/>
 </p>

+### Our Solution

 To mitigate the complexity introduced by long multimodal reasoning chains, we reformulate the Uni-CoT process as a Markov Decision Process (MDP), where each step depends solely on the current state.
 Concretely, we model each reasoning step as a discrete MDP node, which only depends on the preceding step and the task instruction.